tranntn269/giphy-store/README.md

   - Show loading spinner when searching result
   - Display a placeholder in mosaic layout when GIFs are still loading
   - Display empty page for no results
+- Add VisuallyHidden for accessibility and only show animation when prefers-reduced-motion: no-preference

 **Animation**